CloudConfusion/skinny-bones-jekyll/_posts/2017-02-13-vlookup-is-basically-garbage.markdown

 What if the columns on the top left get switched about.
 Your data dump gets moved or you have to add columns ?

 Now you see, INDEX MATCH MATCH still shows the correct answer of ÔÇ£Stefan LegendaryÔÇØ
- What about Vlookup thatÔÇÖs only using Value 1 and a column number though ?
+ What about Vlookup that‘s only using Value 1 and a column number though ?

 Ah.